xfnty/xfnty.github.io/content/posts/practice-ring.md

 ```

 One thing I should take as a lesson is to write down the algorithm when I get even if it feels trivial or dumb.
 Especially when I get stuck on a bug that happens randomly.

+And test, always test.
+Better with a reference implementation.